ANAL FISSURES, ABSCESSES AND FISTULAS

 Copper toxicity.
 Copper interferes can damage connective tissue in the body.
 The rectal mucosa and muscles in this area are all connective tissue, as are the tendons and ligaments that support the rectum.
 For some reason, some people have a weakness in this area, and this may be one factor to consider as a cause of fistulas.

 Inflammation.
 Generalized inflammation might also contribute to fissures and fistulas.
-Common causes for inflammation are low levels of omega-3 fatty acids or vitamin D, too much aluminum or nickel, and high levels of biounavailable forms of iron, manganese, copper, chromium, selenium and boron.
+Common causes for inflammation are low levels of zinc, omega-3 fatty acids or vitamin D. Other causes are too much aluminum or nickel, and/or biounavailable forms of iron, manganese, copper, chromium, selenium and boron.
+These are all quite irritating.

 Pelvic syndrome.
 This is a common phenomenon in which circulation or nerve energy is impaired in the pelvic region of the body.
 The cause may be some kind of childhood trauma that affects this area such as a sexual molestation, rape, or even just emotional trauma.
 A separate article entitled Pelvic Syndrome discusses this interesting topic.
 Unhappiness may contribute to this condition as well.